 Green Forestry Management Limited

-Conroy and Williams were directors of a company called Oxigen Forestry Limited.
+Conroy and Williamson were directors of a company called Oxigen Forestry Limited.
 The company was registered in the UK on 14 January 2010.
 It was renamed in June 2014 as Green Forestry Management Limited.

 According to a 2015 Green Forestry Bond Invitation Document, Green Forestry Management Limited entered into a plantation maintenance agreement with GIS Forestry Limited.
 Green Forestry Management was paid £35,000 per year to maintain 35,000 teak trees.
 Meanwhile GIS Forestry Limited issued 200 Green Forestry Bond certificates.

 It appears to be exactly the same investment scheme, and exactly the same plantation as the one certified by FSC.
 According to the 2015 brochure, GIS Forestry bought a three year lease over the plantation and title to 35,000 teak trees on 1 July 2014.

 Green Forestry Management was dissolved via compulsory strike-off on 26 March 2019.